scriptwerx/gulp-codename/README.md

 ```

 #### Custom Options
-Running the task in this way, the `codename` field of each traget file will be changed to the correct codename but patch name will not be included.
+Running the task in this way, the `codename` field of each source file will be changed to the correct codename but patch name will not be included.

 The names contained within the user-supplied *myCodenames.json* file will be used.